 If you're looking for a romantic folded paper gift or a special way to show you care, consider making an origami rose out of paper money.
-These roses can be made with any denomination of bills, so they can be used as a gift on their own or as an embellishment for a larger present.
+You can make these roses with any denomination of bills, so they can be used as a gift on their own or as an embellishment for a larger present.

 Origami Rose Instructions